danchoi/soywiki/README.markdown

 ## Wiki refactoring

-To help you reorganize and refactor your wiki, SoyWiki goes way beyond cut and paste.

 You can rename a wiki page with`,r`.
 You'll see a prompt asking you for the new name.
 Make sure it is valid CamelCase.
 After you press ENTER, SoyWiki will rename the page and update all the links on other